YOLO306478/NULL/README.md

 # sync-counter-Karnaugh-map
-This program  helps with designing async counter
+This program  helps with designing sync counter